NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ## Open Questions

-* In which version will this functionality be ready?

-* When there is no other extensions, shall NuGet provide empty string `"related": ""`, or just skip adding `"related": ""` in assets file?
+### 1. When there is no other extensions, shall NuGet provide empty string `"related": ""`, or just skip adding `"related": ""` in assets file?
+NuGet tends to not adding `"related": ""` if it's there is no other extension.
+The assets file can get very large. so a general rule is to not write more than absolutely necessary.

-* Shall NuGet list not only .pdb and .xml, but also all the extensions in [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) if there is any? (.pdb, .xml, .pri, .dll.config, .exe.config)
+### 2. Will NuGet list not only .pdb and .xml, but also all the extensions in [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) if there is any? (.pdb, .xml, .pri, .dll.config, .exe.config)
+NuGet will check and add all extension, no matter the extension is in [AllowedReferenceRelatedFileExtensions](https://github.com/dotnet/msbuild/blame/main/src/Tasks/Microsoft.Common.CurrentVersion.targets#L621-L627) or not.
+So if there is a `a.random`, NuGet will add `random` into the `related` property.

+### 3. Will having `related` property make any difference in No-op restore?
+For a package reference, there should be no change in `related` property unless we change to reference a different package/version.
+So there is no difference in No-op restore when having `related` property.

 ## Considerations

-### 1. If there is a change in `related` property, will it make any difference in restore?
-For a package reference, there should be no change in `related` property unless we change to reference a different package/version.
-So there is no difference in restore when having `related` property.

-### 2. In addition to the proposed approach, 2 of other solutions were considered.
+### In addition to the proposed approach, 2 of other solutions were considered.

 #### **Do nothing - Recommend the customers use the custom target workaround**